poulson/Clique/_sources/core/dist_vector.txt

    .. cpp:function:: int Height() const

-      Returns the length of the vector.
+      The length of the vector.

    .. rubric:: Communicator-management